mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 #### std::linalg and the BLAS treat scaling factors differently

 The [linalg] library and the BLAS treat scaling factors in different ways.
 First, [linalg] treats the result of `scaled` just like any other matrix or vector parameter.
 It applies any mathematical requirements (like being Hermitian) to the parameter, regardless of whether the corresponding argument results from `scaled`.
 It also does not forbid any input argument from being the result of `scaled`.
 Second, the BLAS always exposes `alpha` and `beta` scaling factor parameters separately from the matrix or vector parameters to which they are applied.
 In contrast, [linalg] only exposes a separate `alpha` scaling factor (never `beta`) if it would otherwise be mathematically impossible to express an operation that the BLAS can express.
-For example, for matrices and scaling factors that are noncomplex, `symmetric_matrix_rank_1_update` cannot express $A := A - x x^T$ with a noncomplex scaling factor (because the square root of $-1$ is $i$).
+For example, for matrices and scaling factors that are noncomplex, `symmetric_matrix_rank_1_update` cannot express $A := A - x x^T$ by applying `scaled` to `x` with a noncomplex scaling factor (because the square root of $-1$ is $i$).

 #### Defer fixing places where the BLAS can do what std::linalg cannot